 The Field Maple is a medium sized deciduous tree with a compact crown.
 The leaves of the Field Maple are dark green and lobed turning yellow in the autumn.
 The Field Maple bears small inconspicuous green flowers which turn into winged fruits in the autumn.
 The Field Maple is unfussy and will tolerate most situations.

-HANDKERCHIEF TREE (Davidia involucrata ‘Vilmoriana’)
+Handkerchief Trees (Davidia involucrata ‘Vilmoriana’)

 The Handkerchief Tree is a medium sized deciduous tree with a spreading habit.
 In mature trees the flowers that appear in late May have long showy bracts of white that flutter in the wind to resemble handkerchiefs.
 The handkerchief Tree will tolerate most situations.
 Also currently available in a multi-stemmed form.

-HAWTHORN (Crataegus monogyna) other varieties available inc. ‘Pauls Scarlet’
+Hawthorn Trees (Crataegus monogyna) other varieties available inc. ‘Pauls Scarlet’

 The Hawthorn is a small rounded deciduous tree with spiny branches.
 The shiny dark green leaves are deeply lobed and the clusters of cream flowers of the Hawthorn arrive in early spring.
 In autumn the Hawthorn bears shiny deep red fruits.
 A good specimen for a wildlife garden this tree will grow in most situations.
 Paul Scarlet shows dark red flower.

-HORNBEAM (Carpinus betulus) other varieties available inc. Carpinus betulus ‘Fastigiata’
+Hornbeam Trees (Carpinus betulus) other varieties available inc. Carpinus betulus ‘Fastigiata’

 The Hornbeam is a large deciduous tree bearing green leaves in spring and summer turning yellow in the autumn.
 Catkins appear in the spring followed by hop-like fruits in the autumn.
 The Hornbeam is unfussy and will grow in most locations.

-HORSE CHESTNUT (Aesculus hippocastanum) other varieties available inc. ‘Briotii’
+Horse Chestnut Trees (Aesculus hippocastanum) other varieties available inc. ‘Briotii’